Coping With Life After Addiction

 What “the Transition” Entails

-Most paths to recovery start with detox and then inpatient treatment, where you’re a resident at the facility that’s administering the treatment.
+Most paths to recovery start with detox and then inpatient treatment, where you’re a resident at the treatment facility that’s administering your recovery process.
 Not all rehabs are the same, and they offer a wide variety of treatments and services, but this is the path we use at FHE Health because it’s a standard that’s accepted by the industry as the most effective treatment.

 The first step when you get out of residential care is to get into a routine that includes contact with a consistent support system, especially in the first few years.
 The continuum involves programs like partial hospitalization and intensive outpatient programs, where you’ll meet with your treatment staff, including counselors, therapists and addiction medicine specialists, for a set amount of time per week, usually before or after work.